Jhomani/rn-template/README.md

 #### Then build android app `yarn android` (set script with adb devices)

 Other tip, make sure active the usb debugger on Vitual Device

+## For run Flipper follow the next steps
+### Fist install the version 0.140.0
+### Can you find on this > https://github.com/facebook/flipper/releases
+### Then add this plugin on Flipper: Manage Plugins > Install Plugins > search "redux-debugger" > Install
+### For debug Network only enable Network feature